jdgamsterdam/PowerBI-visuals-circlecard-2025/README.md

 # Updates

 If have taken the Circle card example and updated it to use the latest versions of React and the PowerBI visualization modules.
-This basically gives one of simplest example of a visualization using the formatting pane.
+This gives the simplest example of a visualization using the required formatting pane.

 # Circle Card Custom Visual